Reservoir computing approaches for representation and classification of multivariate time series: Preliminaries

 which admits a closed-form solution~\cite{scardapane2017randomness}.
 The combination of an untrained reservoir and a linear readout defines the basic ESN model~\cite{jaeger2001echo}.

-A powerful representation $\mathbf{r}_\mathbf{X}$ is the \textit{output model space} representation~\cite{chen2013model}, obtained by first processing each MTS with a common reservoir and then fitting a linear model (one for each MTS), whose parameters become the MTS representation.
-Specifically, a ridge regression model is trained to implement an output function that performs one step-ahead prediction of each input MTS:
+A powerful representation $\mathbf{r}_\mathbf{X}$ is the \textit{output model space}~\cite{chen2013model, gong2018multiobjective, wang2016effective}, obtained by first processing each MTS with the same reservoir and then training a ridge regression model to predict the input one step-ahead: